-While COVID-19 can’t infect companies, your business may be experiencing negative symptoms that have taken hold and replicated uncontrollably—much like the novel coronavirus itself.
+While COVID-19 can’t infect companies, your business may still be experiencing negative symptoms that have taken hold and replicated uncontrollably.

-The global pandemic response has created an extremely challenging atmosphere for companies, many of which are experiencing substantial revenue loss from being shut down for weeks and, in some cases, months.
-Even if your company is fortunate and can maintain a profit, you are likely experiencing cash flow problems.
+The global pandemic response created an extremely challenging atmosphere for companies, many of which experienced substantial revenue loss from being shut down for weeks and, in some cases, months.
+Even if your company was fortunate to maintain a profit, you likely experienced cash flow problems.

-It’s time to address the No.1 question on every business leader’s mind: How can you get the cash your company needs to survive, and implement systems that empower you to thrive under severe circumstances?
+It’s time to address the No.1 question on every business leader’s mind: How can you get the cash your company needs to survive (and thrive), and implement systems that empower you to thrive under severe circumstances?

 Game On—or Game Over?